IIIF/api/source/api/search/0.9/index.md

 The annotations may also include references to the structure or structures that the target (the resource in the `on` property) is found within.
 The URI and type of the including resource _MUST_ be given, and a `label` _SHOULD_ be included.

-This structure is called out explicitly as although it uses only properties from the Presentation API, it is not a common or documented pattern, and thus clients may not be expecting it.
+This structure is called out explicitly as although it uses only properties from the Presentation API, it is not a common pattern and thus clients may not be expecting it.

 {% highlight json %}
 {